quantaosun/DoubleG/README.md

 ### This procedure

 The calculation of absolute binding free energy based on explicit solvent is the focus of this workflow.
-CharmmGUI has long been used for simple solution simulations, as well as ABFE calculation for NAMD, Amber and Genesis, but to when this repo was created there is no readily available module on CharmmGUI suporting the widely use Gromacs to do so.
+CharmmGUI has long been used for simple solution simulations, as well as ABFE calculation for NAMD, Amber and Genesis.
+Still, to when this repo was created there is no readily available module on CharmmGUI supporting the widely use Gromacs to do so.

 Architecture Overview:
-In this Double G workflow, there are three key components: CharmmGui, Gromacs, and GPU.
+This Double G workflow has three key components: CharmmGui, Gromacs, and GPU.

 **CharmmGui**: This graphical user interface plays a crucial role in preparing the necessary inputs for the calculations.
-Compared to command-line based methods, CharmmGui offers a user-friendly interface, making it easier to learn and utilize effectively.
+Compared to command-line-based methods, CharmmGui offers a user-friendly interface, making it easier to learn and utilize effectively.

-**Gromacs**: One of the most widely used open-source molecular simulation packages, Gromacs, forms the core of the free energy calculations.
+**Gromacs**: One of the most widely used open-source molecular simulation packages, Gromacs, forms the core of free energy calculations.
 It provides robust and reliable algorithms for performing these calculations efficiently.

 **GPU** Utilization: To enhance computational efficiency and save time, the workflow takes advantage of GPU computing.
 By leveraging the power of GPUs, the calculations can be accelerated, leading to faster results.